GiveProtocol/pacioli-plugins/packages/plugin-sdk/README.md

 ## Permissions

+### Overview

-Plugins must declare required permissions in their manifest:
+Pacioli uses a permission-based security model.
+Plugins must declare all required permissions in their manifest, and users can review these permissions before installing a plugin.

 ```typescript
 permissions: [